 How to Make Sopa de Tortilla

-- Cut the tortillas into quarters and then into thin strips.
+1. Cut Tortillas: Cut the tortillas into quarters and then into thin strips.

-- Add a handful of the tortilla strips and fry until golden.
+2. Fry Tortilla Strips: Heat oil in a deep pan or pot.
+Add a handful of the tortilla strips at a time and fry until golden.

-- Boil tomatoes in water until soft.
+4. Boil Tomatoes: Boil tomatoes in water until soft.
+Set aside to slightly cool.

-- Blend the tomatoes with the spices, tomato sauce, and chipotle peppers (if using).
+5. Blend: Peel the tomatoes and add them to a blender.
+Blend the tomatoes with the spices, tomato sauce, and chipotle peppers (if using).

-- Top with a handful of tortilla strips.
+To serve, ladle desired amount of soup into bowls.
+Top with a handful of tortilla strips.
 I always place the bowl of tortilla strips on the table so people can pile on more tortillas into their soup if they wish.

-- Add a sprinkle of shredded cheese, diced avocado, and a few drops of your favorite hot sauce to each bowl.
+Then, add a sprinkle of shredded cheese, diced avocado, and a few drops of your favorite hot sauce to each bowl.

 What to Serve with Sopa Azteca